 It's a simple way to provide characterization: if you're highly educated and/or sophisticated you give a similar name to your pet.
 A popular scientist to name cats after is Erwin Schrödinger, best known for his Schrödinger's Cat thought experiment.
 Popular enough to be a Stock Animal Name.

 It doesn't have to be a scientist naming the cat for another scientist.
 If you're an expert in a given field, you give an appropriate name to the pet.
-A musician may name the dog after a famous composer, a literature professor named the cat for an ancient king, a physicist who named the ferret "Proton", etc. You're just too damn intelligent to own a dog named Rover or a parrot named Polly.
+A musician may name the dog after a famous composer, a literature professor name the cat for an ancient king, a physicist name the ferret "Proton", etc. You're just too damn intelligent to own a dog named Rover or a parrot named Polly.

 - The Adventures of Baron Munchausen: Baron Munchausen's horse is named Bucephalus, thus making this trope Older Than Radio.

 - Doc Brown in the Back to the Future film trilogy names his dogs after famous scientists.
 In 1985, his dog is called Einstein, and in 1955, his dog is called Copernicus.
 In 1885, his horse is called Copernicus.

 - The titular dog in Beethoven.
 His family decided on the name when he seemed to react positively as the youngest girl, Emily, began playing Beethoven's 5th Symphony on the piano.
 In the sequel, one of his puppies is named Tchaikovsky.

 - In Chitty Chitty Bang Bang, inventor Caratacus Potts has a dog named Edison.